seed-media/tea/README.md

 During a challenge, if a player loses 2 rounds in a row at the start of the game one is considered shamed and therefore must immediately make tea and loses the right to rechallenge.

-## Last day rule

-On an employees last day at Seed, He or She must make tea throughout the duration of the day.
-Tea must be made within 20 minutes of any request from another employee.